A Harvard study proved that Apple purposely slows down its older model iPhones to coincide with device releases and to boost sales of new models.

-The site did link to a 26 July 2014 New York Times “Upshot” blog post authored by Mullainathan, in which he describes the “study” as a graduate student’s casual experiment using Google Trends:
+The referenced “study” was mentioned 26 July 2014 New York Times “Upshot” blog post authored by Harvard economics professor Sendhil Mullainathan, which he describes it as a graduate student’s casual experiment using Google Trends:

 Generally, my students know enough to ignore my grumbling.
 But in this instance, Laura Trucco, a Ph.D. student in economics at Harvard, followed a hunch.
 She wanted to see whether my experience was unique.
 But how?
 When people become frustrated with a slow phone, she reasoned, they search Google to figure out what to do about it.
 So, in theory, data on how often people search for “iPhone slow,” as provided by Google Trends, can measure the frustration globally.
 (Data for only the United States show similar results.)

 Mullainathan contrasted the Google Trends search with a similar one involving Android products, noting an absence of similar results and positing:

 This data has an even more benign explanation.
 Every major iPhone release coincides with a major new operating system release.
 Though Apple would not comment on the matter, one could speculate — and many have — that a new operating system, optimized for new phones, would slow down older phones.
 This could also explain the Samsung-iPhone difference: Because only 18 percent of Android users have the latest operating systems on their phones, whereas 90 percent of iPhone users do, any slowdown from a new operating system would be naturally bigger for iPhones.